 This is equivalent to the renormalisation of the effective gravitational constant $G_{\text{eff}}$, which has been suggested \cite{Jacobson_1994, Susskind_Uglum_1994} as a method for renormalising the divergences arising in the derivation of the Bekenstein-Hawking entropy from a statistical mechanics, or entanglement entropy, approach \cite{Jacobson_1994, Susskind_Uglum_1994, Jacobson_Parentani_2007}.
 This renormalisation is also a necessary procedure for removing the black hole entropy's dependence on the number of fermion species \cite{Jacobson_1994, Susskind_Uglum_1994, Sakharov_1967}, which is required as Bekenstein-Hawking entropy depends solely on the black hole's surface area and the gravitational constant.

 In addition to studying the fermion zero-mode entropy of the black hole's interior, we can extend this analysis to derive an expression for the fermion zero-mode entropy of both the black hole's interior and exterior regions.
-The method of this derivation is analogous to that of the black hole's interior, and so, for brevity, we leave the details of this derivation to Appendix~\hyperref[Appendix: Entropy of Black Hole Exterior]{D}.
-It involves determining the density of states of Eq.~\eqref{Equation: Density of States for General Couplings} for both the interior region, which is bound by $[0,x_h-a_c]$, and a portion of the exterior space-time, which we take to be bound by $[x_h+a_c, s]$, where $s\geq x_h+a_c$ is the distance from the coordinate origin $x=0$.
+The method of this derivation is analogous to that of the black hole's interior, and so, for brevity, we leave the details of this derivation to Appendix~\hyperref[Appendix: Entropy of Black Hole Exterior]{C}.
+It involves determining the density of states of Eq.~\eqref{Equation: Density of States for General Couplings} for both the interior region, which is bound by $[a_c,x_h-a_c]$, and a portion of the exterior space-time, which we take to be bound by $[x_h+a_c, s]$, where $s\geq x_h+a_c$ is the distance from the coordinate origin $x=0$.
 Here, as before, the lower limit of $s$ has been restricted to a distance $a_c$ from the event horizon to prevent degrees of freedom of points on either side of the event horizon with a separation of less than $a_c$ from contributing to the density of states and entropy.
-Once again, assuming that the fermions in the black hole's interior are in thermal equilibrium with the exterior region and that the temperature of this equilibrium is given by $T_H$, the fermions' thermal energy and thermodynamic entropy can be defined, the latter of which can be solved to yield \begin{widetext}
+In contrast to before, only the zero-mode corresponding to the Fermi point at $p_0$ will contribute to the density of states in the exterior region.
+Considering this, and once again assuming that the reduced state describing the fermions in the black hole's interior is suitably described by a thermal Gibbs state with a temperature $T_H$, the fermions' thermal energy and thermodynamic entropy can be defined, the latter of which can be solved to yield \begin{widetext}